What is a Chin Implant (Genioplasty) and Jaw Implant (Mandibular Augmentation) ?

 You will be able to see the results in about one week’s time frame.
 However, the swelling will take a few months to subside down until you can see the final outcome of the surgery.

-If you only need to enhance the appearance of your chin, a chin implant is the best option for you.
-However, if you wish to add more definition to your jaw area along with the chin, jaw implant surgery may help.
+If you would only like to address the appearance of your chin, a chin implant (genioplasty) is the most suitable option for you.
+However, if you wish to add more definition to your jaw area along with the chin, jaw implant surgery (mandibular augmentation) may help.